ShinnDing/Binary-Search-Tree/README.md

 # Binary Search Tree

+*Introduction to Data Structures assignment.
-*This code is posted with instructor permission, and adheres to school policy.
+*This code is posted with instructor's permission, and adheres to Metropolitan State University's policy.

 Assignment Summary: